VirtualShip/virtualship.github.io/products/a/aalib.md

 ```
 ship refurbish aalib
 ```
-Finally, the remove aalib cleanly from your system, use:
+Finally, to remove aalib cleanly from your system, use:
 ```
 ship return aalib
 ```